-The foundations of SNEL's risk management framework is based on a three lines of defence model (see 3.2).
-The model defines the risk roles and responsibilities for the firm, particularly in identifying, assessing, monitoring, and reporting risks and harms.
+The foundations of SNEL's risk management framework are based on a three lines of defence model (see 3.2).
+The model defines the risk roles and responsibilities for the firm, in particular identifying, assessing, monitoring, and reporting risks and harms.
 The three lines are layered throughout the organisation to strengthen the risk framework.